pinifloyd/BootstrapToolkit/README.md

     app/assets/stylesheets/frameworks/twitter_bootstrap

-If you run command without any options it will copy by default all LESS/JS and initializer files:
+You may want to see which files contains at BootstrapToolkit:

-    rails g bootstrap_toolkit:install
+    rails g bootstrap_toolkit:print_files --type=less

-You may specify which files should be copy into your application:
+To copy LESS files you should use install_less generator.
+Without options it will copy all LESS files into your application.
+But you may specify which files should be copy by --type option.

-    rails g bootstrap_toolkit:install --less all
+    rails g bootstrap_toolkit:install_less
-    rails g bootstrap_toolkit:install --less alerts forms
+    rails g bootstrap_toolkit:install_less --type alerts forms

-For quick help run from the command line next command:

-    rails g bootstrap_toolkit:install -h

 ## Changelog

 <ul>
   <li>Version 0.0.1 - Initial</li>
-  <li>Version 0.0.2 - Copy all LESS files</li>
+  <li>Version 0.0.2 - Added LESS files</li>
+  <li>Version 0.0.3 - You may copy LESS files</li>
 </ul>

 ## Thanks